leonuz/leonuz.github.io/_posts/2022-04-24-Exfiltration-dagent.markdown

 date:   2022-04-24
 image: /midnightflag/midnightflag.png
 ---
-<p class="intro"><span class="dropcap">M</span>idnightflag Team has elaborated a very entertaining and fun CTF named INFEKTION with a specific theme and even an excellent an spectacular <a href="https://www.youtube.com/watch?v=H_FT7KB74KU">Teaser</a> too.
+<p class="intro"><span class="dropcap">M</span>idnightflag Team has put together a very entertaining and fun CTF named INFEKTION with a specific theme and even an excellent and spectacular <a href="https://www.youtube.com/watch?v=H_FT7KB74KU">Teaser</a>.
 We are especially interested in the forensic and networking challenges, particularly this networking challenge seemed very interesting for dealing with information exfiltration issues.</p>

 Challenges Description: